gustavodalves/gustavodalves/README.md

 ## Hi there!

-I hold a degree in Computer Science, currently working with Junior Full-Stack Web Developer.
+I hold a degree in Computer Science, currently working with Full-Stack Web Developer.
 I work with TypeScript.
 In my spare time i study iOS development and software engineering.